 Lipschultz, J. H. (2008).
 Broadcast and Internet Indecency: Defining Free Speech.
 LEA Communication Series.
 London: Routledge.

-Lipschultz (forthcoming).
+Lipschultz (2012).
 Deliberative Polling: Theoretical and Methodological Issues of Civic Engagement, in H. Schacter and K. Yang (eds.), Civic Participation in America, Charlotte, NC: Information Age Publishing.